-Boudicca (died 60 or 61 CE) was the Celtic Queen of the Iceni tribe who lead a revolt against Roman occupation of what is now East Anglia, England.
+Boudicca (died 61 CE) was the Celtic Queen of the Iceni tribe who led a revolt against Roman occupation of what is now East Anglia, England.
 So charismatic was Boudicca that ancient sources record tribes joining her revolt which would not normally have supported an Iceni-lead objective.
 Boudicca was the wife of the Iceni King Prasutagas who ruled his lands as an independent ally of Rome and who, therefore, left his estate divided between Emperor Nero of Rome and Prasutagas’ wife and two daughters.
 Upon his death, however, the Iceni lands were usurped by Rome, Boudicca was flogged and her daughters were raped by the Romans for daring to presume they had rights which should be recognized by Rome.

 Boudicca quickly rallied her tribe and attacked the city of Camulodunum (Colchester of today) where she massacred the inhabitants and burned the city.
-The Roman Governor Gaius Suetonius Paulinus, busy putting down a revolt on the Anglesey island, hurried back to put down Boudicca’s revolt.
+The Roman Governor Gaius Suetonius Paulinus, busy putting down a revolt on the Anglesey island of Mona, hurried back to put down Boudicca’s revolt.
 In the meantime, she had attacked and destroyed Londinium (London) and Verulamium (St. Albans) resulting in over 80,000 Roman citizens massacred.
 The Roman historian Tacitus reports: "The natives enjoyed plundering and thought of nothing else.
 By-passing forts and garrisons, they made for where loot was richest and protection weakest.
 Roman and provincial deaths at the places mentioned are estimated at seventy thousand.
 For the Britons did not take or sell prisoners, or practice war-time exchanges.
 They could not wait to cut throats, hang, burn, and crucify--as though avenging, in advance, the retribution that was on its way” (Annals, Book XIV, 33).

 "...a terrible disaster for the Romans occurred in Britain.
 Two cities were sacked, eighty thousand of the Romans and of their allies perished, and the island was lost to Rome.
 Moreover, all this ruin was brought upon the Romans by a woman, a fact which in itself caused them the greatest shame....But the person who was chiefly instrumental in rousing the natives and persuading them to fight the Romans, the person who was thought worthy to be their leader and who directed the conduct of the entire war, was Buduica, a Briton woman of the royal family and possessed of greater intelligence than often belongs to women....In stature she was very tall, in appearance most terrifying, in the glance of her eye most fierce, and her voice was harsh; a great mass of the tawniest hair fell to her hips; around her neck was a large golden necklace, and she wore a tunic of divers colours over which a thick mantle was fastened with a brooch.
 This was her invariable attire” (Roman History, LXII.1-2).